-A rising trend on Facebook is the creation of fake Facebook pages offering phony giveaways.
+A ploy on Facebook is the creation of fake Facebook pages offering phony giveaways of "unsealed" products.
 Today we'll take a closer look at this trend and some of the more prominent examples.

-What we’re seeing currently are Facebook pages that begin a slew of activity, post photos of well-known product, and claims to be giving away a large quantity of them because they are unsealed and thus cannot be sold.
+These “giveaways” surged in 2013 on Facebook by pages that began a slew of activity, posting photos of well-known product, and claiming to be giving away a large quantity of them because they were “unsealed” and thus could be sold.
 Some will claim these are “ex-display” models and being given away.
 Although this scam has been outed by numerous websites and writers, the scam still exists in late 2014.

 These promotions cannot be found on official company websites or Facebook pages because they are fake.